-PAGE IS BEING UPDATED, lastest update 9/2018-- I am unable to keep up with how often manufacturers change their ingredients, thus change the nutrition levels.
-Therefore I am hoping to get a calcium calculator done for this page so you may check your own foods easily.
+PAGE IS BEING UPDATED, lastest update 6/2020-- I am unable to keep up with how often manufacturers change their ingredients, thus change the nutrition levels.
+There is no way I cna keep the brands updated below.
+Therefore, please use this excellent calium analyzer

 Feeding your Pup:

 Pertaining to kibble- Most puppy foods are not appropriate for giant breed pups, as they

 contain an incorrect nutrient ratio for them.
 Obviously I have no control over what you feed

 however, I try my best to offer information so that you may make a more informed

 decision.
 What you feed your pup, will affect it for the rest of its life.
 The very best thing you can do is feed your pup an appropriate food and proper portions so he/she will grow ever so slowly.
 This will not affect the size at maturity; however it will help to ensure a healthier skeletal system for that massive body they will have one day.

 A puppy does NOT have the ability to excrete/rid it's body of excess calcium prior to 6 months of age on average.
 Therefore it is very important to choose a food made for giant/large breed puppies or an all life stage that is labeled safe for puppies expected to be more than 70-lbs at maturity.
 Even then you can check it's levels and ensure they are safe.
 Manufacturers are required to only list the minimum or maximum calcium and phosphorus levels, not the actual or average.
 This can be very misleading for us!